vikulin/robotframework-jmeterlibrary/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Version 1.2 released on 30st of September 2016.
+Forked from http://sourceforge.net/p/rf-jmeter-py .

 What's new:
     1.2 - Added JMeter 3.0 support